 Every NHS practice must have a copy of the NHS complaints policy and must provide it to a patient if a complaint has been made regarding NHS treatment provided.
 Patients should also be advised that help is available to them via the NHS Complaints Advocacy Service.

-Bear in mind, patients are not obliged to complain directly to a practice first, the patient can go straight to the NHS; although following the internal complaints procedure should be strongly encouraged, and patients should always be provided with access to a clear and comprehensive internal complaints procedure.
+It is crucial to note that patients are not obliged to complain directly to a practice first.
+The patient can go straight to the NHS, although following the internal dental complaints procedure should be strongly encouraged, and patients should always be provided with access to a clear and comprehensive complaints procedure.

-Complaints must be made within 12 months of the date on which the subject matter of the complaint occurred, or 12 months after the date that the subject matter of the complaint came to the notice of the complainant.
+Complaints must be made within 12 months of the date on which the subject of the complaint occurred or 12 months after the date that the subject matter of the complaint came to the notice of the complainant.

-Complaints are acknowledged within 3 days of receipt.
-However, the NHS has a 40 working day target to investigate (this can be extended where appropriate).
+Complaints are acknowledged within three days of receipt.
+However, the NHS has a 40 working day target to investigate, and this can be extended where appropriate.

 A case officer will be appointed and will obtain the relevant information about the case and make sure that it is accurately recorded.
-The process of the investigation itself is reasonably flexible, and the case officer will take necessary steps to properly investigate the complaint.
+The process of the investigation itself is reasonably flexible, and the case officer will take the necessary steps to investigate the complaint properly.
 They will prepare an investigatory report and thereafter send a formal response to the patient.

 The response will contain: